How to properly dispose of your plastic wastes

 Recycling is a waste management practice that involves gathering waste materials and turning them into raw materials that may be used again to create other useful products.
 In order to safeguard the environment and society, it is also referred to as “renewing or reusing.”

 Due to their carbon-based composition and use of additional polymers, plastics are not biodegradable.
 It includes bottles and other items that can be melted down and used to make furniture made of plastic, such as tables and chairs.
-The following six steps are used to complete this process: gathering waste plastics, sorting or categorizing plastics, washing to eliminate pollutants, shredding and resizing, identifying and separating plastics, and compounding.

 When plastic waste is recycled rather than disposed of in undesirable locations, the world can benefit in a number of ways.
 One of these benefits is the protection of human life by reducing carbon dioxide and other harmful gases in the atmosphere, which can occur during incineration or combustion of the wastes.